 In South Africa, and in ordinary cases, costs should follow the event, i.e. the successful party is usually entitled to claim its costs from the unsuccessful party.
-Legal fees (legal costs reasonably incurred to prepare for the filing of pleadings and the trial, including all the fees and reasonable costs incurred by the attorney and counsel) and sheriff costs are recoverable and the successful party is generally entitled to recover the court and legal fees on a party-and-party scale, as provided for in the High Court Rules.
+Legal fees (legal costs reasonably incurred to prepare for the filing of pleadings and the trial, including all the fees and reasonable costs incurred by the attorney and counsel) and sheriff costs are recoverable, and the successful party is generally entitled to recover the court and legal fees on a party-and-party scale, as provided for in the High Court Rules.
 A party's bill of costs may be taxed (i.e. be determined by the taxing master) or agreed between the parties.
 In the event that an order to pay costs on a punitive scale (attorney-and-client costs) is granted by the court, the successful party will be entitled to recover more legal costs than the usual party-to-party scale provides for, subject to the discretion of the taxing master.
 There are no court fees in South Africa.

 In constitutional cases where the public interest is at stake, it does not always follow that the successful party is awarded legal costs.
-In the past, the Constitutional Court has held that each party should pay his/her own costs in these kind of cases.
+In the past, the Constitutional Court has held that each party should pay his/her own costs in these kinds of cases.
+However, there seems to be a developing trend in asking for costs orders against the losing party, if the losing party has sufficient financial resources.